 She is currently in production on her first feature, a personal documentary weaving 1980s history with a contemporary portrait of her hometown of Brownsville, Texas, a contested axis of migration and experimental rockets to Mars.

 She is also founder of Grito Viejito, an interdisciplinary artist collective using a Mexican folk dance to stage dialogues around health, HIV histories, and queer futures.
-The project’s first video, “Viejito/Enfermito/Grito (Old Man/Sick Man/Shout),” is commissioned by Visual AIDS and will premiere on World AIDS Day/Day With(out) Art 2023 in more than 150 venues.
+The project’s first video, “Viejito/Enfermito/Grito (Old Man/Sick Man/Shout),” is commissioned by Visual AIDS and premiered on World AIDS Day/Day With(out) Art 2023 in more than 150 venues.